 All true, but it failed to mention the real jewel of the market–a little family-run tapas bar/stall, I mentioned earlier.
 It was so good and so cheap and so close to my hotel that I ate there twice!
 The bar’s counter seats about 15 people.
 Luckily, I did not have to wait to sit, order, and watch, as my dish was deftly prepared right in front of me.

-Langoustines where cooked in the shells and smothered in garlic, salt and olive oil.
+Langoustines were cooked in the shells and smothered in garlic, salt, and olive oil.
 I had a wonderful fresh green salad with tuna and hearts of palm.
 Caution to the wind, I tried a plate of fried peppers, salty, each one unpredictable spicy.
 Like everything, the sangria here was freshly made and exceptionally refreshing.

 Modernista Concert Hall

-The best place to start site seeing in Barcelona is Palua De La Musica Catalana (Palace of Catalan Music).
-This Modernista concert hall, built for the Orfeo Catala by Lluis domenech I Montaner, is an art nouveau lover’s dream.
+The best place to start sightseeing in Barcelona is Palau De La Musica Catalana (Palace of Catalan Music).
+This Modernista concert hall, built for the Orfeo Catala by Lluis Domenech I Montaner, is an art nouveau lover’s dream.

 The twenty-minute audiovisual presentation gives you a very good feeling of the dramatic changes Barcelona was undergoing at the turn of the century.
-In the three years it took to build this opulent music hall, Antoni Gaudi, the flag bearer of the Modernista movement, was building his Sagrada Familia, Le Pedrera, Parc Guell, Casa Batllo and more.
+In the three years, it took to build this opulent music hall, Antoni Gaudi, the flag bearer of the Modernista movement, was building his Sagrada Familia, La Pedrera, Parc Guell, Casa Batllo and more.

 Shopping for Toys and Shoes